harshb/AzureSamples/DSC/README.md

-# DSC with Infrastructure-As-Code,  and  Azure Automation is a winning combination
+# DSC with Infrastructure-As-Code and  Azure Automation is a winning combination

 **Author: Hersh Bhasin**